At Scope equality is central to everything we believe.

 "Do your family use huts in Africa?"

-My friends and I stopped shopping at Iceland because the elderly lady at the till would shake and not speak to us when serving us despite serving everyone else.
+My friends and I stopped shopping at Iceland because the older lady at the till would shake and not speak to us when serving us despite serving everyone else.

 I was refused service at the town's dress shop for the summer ball while my white friends were served and got their dresses.
 I ordered my dress online.